Richard Keith (actor): I Love Lucy

 According to Lucie Arnaz, who was interviewed on the TV show Archive of American Television, he became like part of the family.
 "For a long time I thought Keith was related to us, because he went everywhere with us.
-Desi (Jr.) considered him his best friend and [he] was responsible for teaching him the drums.
+Desi (Jr.) considered him his best friend and [Keith] was responsible for teaching him the drums.
 He came over to our house on many weekends and traveled with them during the summer.
 My mother kind of adopted him.
 He is in all of our home movies and photographs growing up and was a great kid, and still is."